The Crook Inn

 Tucked away in the spectacular Upper Tweed, the village of Tweedsmuir has long attracted local and visiting writers.
 It is a settlement synonymous with the River Tweed – its source rising just a short distance away at Tweed’s Well – and it is home to The Crook Inn, a coaching house at the centre of many a story over its 400-year lifetime.

-Most famously, the Crook was a staging post for a travelling Robert Burns in 1792.
+Most famously, the Crook was a stop-off for a travelling Robert Burns (1759-1796) in 1792.
 The story goes that his affectionate advances toward the wife of a local weaver from Linkumdoddie were rebuffed, spurring him to write the scandalous poem, Willy Wastle’s Wife, in the kitchen of the inn.

 Willie Wastle dwalt on Tweed,